 Since 2005, the Army JROTC program has been accredited by a national accrediting agency known as AdvancED (www.advanc-ed.org).
 As an accredited Special Purpose Program, JROTC must adhere to AdvancED's Standards for Quality.
-Although JROTC had received favorable reviews on most of the standards, AdvancED consistently noted that our program needed to develop a comprehensive evaluation program that emphasizes continuous improvement in teaching and learning.
-To achieve and sustain the Standards for Quality, JROTC had to transition from the previous Cadet Formal Inspection as outlined in the Organizational Inspection Program to a program that emphasizes continuous improvement.
+Although JROTC had received favorable reviews on most of the standards, AdvancED consistently noted our program needed to develop a comprehensive evaluation program emphasizing continuous improvement in teaching and learning.
+To achieve and sustain the Standards for Quality, JROTC had to transition from the previous Cadet Formal Inspection as outlined in the Organizational Inspection Program to a program emphasizing continuous improvement.

 In 2012, JROTC organized a tiger team consisting of Brigade Chiefs, Brigade staff, Directors of Army Instruction (DAIs), Instructors, and academia.
-The tiger team's charter was to design a comprehensive evaluation program that provides a holistic review of Cadets and Instructors' performance with emphasizes on continuous improvement.
-The tiger team's recommendations endured unparalleled scrutiny that generated multiple iterations.
+The tiger team's charter was to design a comprehensive evaluation program that provides a holistic review of Cadets and instructors' performance with emphasis on continuous improvement.
+The tiger team's recommendations endured unparalleled scrutiny, generating multiple iterations.
 The current iteration laid the foundation to transition to a comprehensive evaluation program.
-After receiving approval from Cadet Command's Commanding General in 2013, HQ JROTC began training Brigades and Instructors on the new evaluation program, JROTC Program for Accreditation (JPA).
+After receiving approval from Cadet Command's Commanding General in 2013, Director JROTC began training Brigades and Instructors on the new evaluation program, JROTC Program for Accreditation (JPA).

-The purpose of JPA is to gather data and information at a point in time that informs the Army JROTC program at large of the improvements that have been made over the period of time from the last school visit to the current visit.
+The purpose of JPA is to gather data and information at a point in time to inform the Army JROTC program at large of the improvements made over the period of time from the last school visit to the current visit.
 It is not intended to be an inspection or a snapshot of a single point in time.
-The intent is not to issue a go/no go response to the unit, but rather to review what has or is occurring and create a plan for improvement for the future.
+The intent is to review what has or is occurring and create a plan for improvement for the future, it is not intended to issue a go or no go response.